splitfeed/android-market-badge/readme.txt

 2. QR code for the WordPress client for Android

 == Changelog ==

+= 0.7.2 =
+* Added translation support (English and Swedish is available at the moment, but feel free to send me translations and I will include them in later releases)
+* Made class use init-hook instead of creating everything in the constructor

 = 0.7.1 =
 * Discovered shortcode stuff in WP and rewrote some code to use that instead.
 There is a forced backwards compability mode in action that keeps old shortcodes